cam-798/ML-coursework/README.md

 # ML-coursework
 <h1>Machine learning coursework for Applied Machine Learning Systems ELEC0134</h1>

+<h1> PLEASE NOTE : If you want to download the folders and data, use google drive (https://drive.google.com/drive/folders/1naSTeo-hc3iDq3w3OobtL6cDkuL-3D2o?usp=sharing) as the files are too big for Github </h1>

 Project aim : To develop multiple machine learning models for classifying images of brain tumors (2 binary models, one non-deep learning approach and one deep learning appraoch and one multi-class model) and tune the models to achieve "good" performance.

 The code is seprated into a number of files, each one is a seperate jupyter notebook (.ipynb). <br />